 The work programme and the Guide for Applicants are essential for proposal writing.

 While a call for proposals is open, the Guide for Applicants and further relevant documents might be updated.
 During proposal preparation and before submission, it is therefore highly recommended to check the documents for possible updates.
 Usually, frequently asked questions are also collected in the course of each call and should also be considered.

 The proposal is submitted via the electronic submission service of the European Commission called "Submission and Evaluation in the Participant Portal (SEP)".
 With regard to actions that include several institutions, e.g. Innovative Training Networks (ITN), the coordinator is supposed to register in SEP.
 With regard to individual actions (Individual Fellowships), the host organization is supposed to register in SEP.
 Access to SEP is effected exclusively via the Participant Portal.
 An account at the European Commission Authentication Service (ECAS) is a prerequisite.
-A guidance note for proposal submission and registration at ECAS as well as the handling of SEP is available on the Participant Portal.
+A guidance note for proposal submission and registration at ECAS as well as the handling of SEP is available on the Funding and Tender Opportunities Portal.
 The application forms are part of the annexes of the Guide for Applicants.
 The application forms correspond to the electronic forms in SEP.

 The application forms consist of two components: Part A consists of the administrative forms, Part B of a pre-formatted document into which the actual proposal text is to be inserted.
 Specific requirements are demanded for both parts.
 These are laid down in the respective Guide for Applicants.

 The call deadline for each call is a cut-off deadline; for each call, the electronic system closes at 5 pm Brussels time, no delayed submission is possible.